TakayasuNasu/resume/partials/diary-2022.md

 The reason why I decided to move to Vancouver is I thought it would be highly likely to get a job because there are a lot of tech companies.
 If I had moved to other countries, I might not have found a job even if I can speak English well.

-# オフィスに行くかリモートワークか
+### オフィスに行くかリモートワークか

+I prefer working in an office to remote work.
 When I don't understand something at work, I can immediately ask my coworkers.

 ## Introduce

 I attended this college for a year from 2022 August.
 I mean I'm in co-op duration now.

-### whatever I/you, no matter what I/you, Althout, even if, either, both, as long as, as far as I'm concerned
+## whatever I/you, no matter what I/you, Althout, even if, either, both, as long as, as far as I'm concerned, I would say,
+## so-called/いわゆる